Home | Projects | Notes > C++ Programming > Smart Pointers

 When should a pointer be deleted?

-Can only point to heap-allocated memory
+Can only point to heap-allocated memory and automatically call delete when no longer needed.

 Adhere to RAII principles

-C++ smart pointers
+C++ smart pointers:

-) - Deprecated.
-Will not be discussing this one!
+- Deprecated.
+Will NOT be discussing this one!

 #include <memory>